supark87/minion_hrp2/README.md

 2. Run nextflow script

 ` docker run -v /var/run/docker.sock:/var/run/docker.sock -v $PWD:$PWD -w $PWD -ti nextflow/nextflow nextflow hrp2_cons_multi.nf -c nextflowconfig.config  -with-docker container `

+3. For different folder

+You can change the name of folder which has *fastq files in nextflowconfig.config file.
+For now the script will be run with files in fastq_pass/barcode01